You-Dont-Know-JS-ES/You-Dont-Know-JS/up & going/ch1.md

 @TODO: maybe change Alcance by Ambito
 ### Alcance

-ES: Si preguntas al vendedor de una tienda de teléfonos por un modelo de teléfono que su tienda no posee, no podrá entonces venderte el teléfono que quieres.
+ES: Si le preguntas al vendedor de una tienda de teléfonos por un modelo de teléfono que su tienda no posee, no podrá entonces venderle el teléfono que usted quiere.
 El vendedor sólo tiene acceso a los teléfonos en su inventario de la tienda.
-Tendrías que intentar en otra tienda para ver si encuentras el teléfono que estás buscando.
+Usted tendría que intentar en otra tienda para ver si encuentras el teléfono que está buscando.

 If you ask the phone store employee for a phone model that her store doesn't carry, she will not be able to sell you the phone you want.
 She only has access to the phones in her store's inventory.
 You'll have to try another store to see if you can find the phone you're looking for.